Svetoslavss/devops-for-developers/containers and cloud/README.md

-# Here I am goind to add all my Containers and Cloud task
+# Here I am goind to add all my Containers and Cloud tasks.

 # Course Overview: Linux Shell, Docker, Cloud Computing, Azure, Infrastructure as Code (IaC) with Terraform, and Application Monitoring